 Avoid the temptation to stash nail polish, lip balm and face serums in the little pockets of your suitcase.
-Pack your toiletries in a TSA-approved bag that’s easily accessible from your carry on bag.
-If there’s anything that won’t fit, you’ll just have to treat yourself to a manicure or blow-out on your trip, won’t you?
-Now that’s how you start a trip.
+Pack your toiletries in a TSA-approved toiletries bag or ziplock bag that's easily accessible from your carry on bag.
+If there's anything that won't fit, you'll just have to treat yourself to a manicure or blow-out on your trip, won't you?
+Now that's how you start a trip.

 Stress-Free Travel with BÈIS

-Embarking on a new adventure can give you a break from the everyday stress, allowing you to recharge your batteries.
+Embarking on a new adventure (did someone say girls trip?) can give you a break from the everyday stress, allowing you to recharge your batteries.

 At the same time, getting there can be stressful—from making your packing list and checking it twice to dealing with long lines at security and impossibly short layovers.